 Redesign, not a complete rebuild: the work was scoped as iterating on the existing People Card within the current system.

-Platform-wide impact: since it is for a shared Card component, changes had to scale and support other use cases across the platform (e.g: Discussion view).
+Platform-wide impact: since it is for a shared Card component, changes had to scale and support other use cases across the platform (e.g: News view).

 With that in mind, I framed the challenge with the following design question: